VirtualPatientEngine/AIAgents4Pharma/docs/ops/CodeOps.md

 ## Overview
 Welcome to Team VPE’s CodeOps document!

 This document serves as a guide to our team's approach to managing code.
-Your insights and feedback are highly encouraged 😊 Please provide feedback via GitHub Issues.
+Your insights and feedback are highly encouraged 😊.
+Please provide feedback via [GitHub Issues](https://github.com/VirtualPatientEngine/AIAgents4Pharma/issues).
 Thanks 😊.

 This guide will cover the following topics relevant for our CodeOps:.